brunogabriel/gcm-android/README.md

 ### Configuration: Android application
 In Android project:

-1. First, please, read as soon as possible all comments (small quantity) in @.java files, because some contains tips, e.g.
+1. First, please, read as soon as possible all comments (small quantity) in `.java` files, because some contains tips, e.g.